 - Students will evaluate sources based on information need and the context in which the information will be used

 - Students will identify multiple perspectives on a scholarly topic

-- Students will formulate research questions that are appropriately scaled, meet assignment requirements, and can be supported by available resources
+- Students will formulate research questions that are appropriately scaled, facilitate inquiry, and can be supported by available resources

 Why Is Library Instruction Necessary?

 Students report that academic research is more difficult to conduct in the digital age, primarily due to information overload.

 For most students, getting started on a research assignment is most challenging.
 Assistance at this stage can help students navigate the entire research process.